 Now you will see that the mixture will begin to bubble and look very much like a witch’s cauldron.

 Pour the mixture into the lined pan, and leave it to cool down completely.

 It can be very sticky so just use cold water to clean up any messes.

 Don’t panic if your mixture starts expanding bigger than your pan.

-But I just scraped off any additional mixture into another pan.
+Scrape off any additional candy batter into another pan

 Is It Gluten-Free?

-Excitingly for me and other people who can’t eat gluten, sponge candy is gluten-free!
+Excitingly for people who don’t eat gluten, sponge candy is totally gluten-free!